Abugu1996/global-energy-analysis-1990-2020/README.md

 # Final Conclusion

-The 1990–2020 energy data reveals a clear story: energy demand is rising worldwide, fossil fuels still dominate, and renewable energy—though growing—has not yet overtaken them.
+The 1990–2020 energy data reveals a clear story: energy demand is rising worldwide, fossil fuels still dominate, and renewable energy though growing has not yet overtaken them.
 Industrialized and fast-growing economies drive most of the world’s energy use and CO₂ emissions, making them central to achieving global sustainability goals.

 The project underscores that progress toward a cleaner energy future is real but too slow.
 A sustainable balance will require accelerated renewable adoption, stronger climate policies, and technological innovation to reduce emissions while meeting the world’s growing energy needs.